 If you’re new to keyword research, use the filters to look for keywords that are popular (high search volume) and have little competition (low competition figure).
-You can filter by KEI as well, and if you've set Targets in your list, you can filter just to see those keywords.
+You can filter by KEI as well as IAAT, or just by keywords containing (or not containing) certain words.

 Struggling for content ideas?
 Then you’re not alone.
 Lots of people find it difficult to know what to write about.

 The Wordtracker Keywords tool can give you great ideas for creating content.
 Your site visitors are likely to have a ton of questions about all sorts of things.
 They want answers and many of them will go to a search engine to find them.
 When they do so, they often enter their entire question in the search box and hope to find a quick answer.
 By providing the answers to their questions, you’ll create interesting copy and pick up a lot of relevant traffic for your website.

 You can tap into these questions in your market - just choose the the Keyword Questions filter and hit 'Apply'...

 ...and the Keywords tool will generate content ideas by showing you the questions people are asking in your industry.

 Now go through the results and pick out the questions that are important to your business and use them to create content.
 Once you’ve got your list of relevant questions, you can either create a blog post for each question or group the questions and answer several in one piece of content.

 In doing so, use the question as the main title in your content and decide on a secondary keyword that you might also use.

 So if, I decide to write an article on ‘how to make chocolate’, I might decide that my secondary keyword is ‘chocolate recipes’ - so I would make sure that my article also mentioned ‘chocolate recipes’.